jim22k/sscdf/Specification.md

 it is stored as a single value.

 All formats use the name "values" for the array of values.
-When the object is iso-valued, the "values" is stored as a Scalar rather than as an Array.
+When the object is iso-valued, the "values" is stored as a netCDF Scalar rather than as an Array.
 When reading the sscdf format, the "values" must be checked to see if it is associated with a Dimension.
 If it is not, it means the object is iso-valued.